blackflux/lambda-tdd/README.md

 Default: `[]`

 Dynamic expect logic executed against the nock recording.
 More details below.
-Note that the nock recording must already exists for this check to evaluate correctly.
+Note that the nock recording must already exist for this check to evaluate correctly.

 ## Dynamic Expect Logic